eiji-kis/sharepoint-sync/README.md

 ## 🚀 **Usage Guide**

 ### **1️⃣ Setting Up a Profile**

+> Before setting up a profile, make sure you have OneDrive installed and both SharePoints are avaliable locally on your machine

 A profile stores the paths for your **KIS SharePoint** and **Client SharePoint**.

 Run the following command and provide the required paths: